Avengers (comics): Impact

 Most of the characters that appear in Marvel Comics' books are set in the same fictional universe, known as the Marvel Universe.
 They occasionally make guest appearances in each other's books, and more regularly in team books, such as The Avengers.
-Such crossovers encouraged readers to buy other books in the Marvel Comics catalogue, and readers became engrossed not just in the individual characters but in their web of relationships across the broader setting.
-DC Comics pioneered this idea with the Justice Society of America and the Justice League, likewise promoting and developing the DC Universe.
-Many readers devoted themselves to just one of these two comic book universes.
-After all, they were both quite large and didn't overlap.
-Thus, the superhero fan community developed sub-communities of DC devotees and Marvel devotees.
+Such crossovers encouraged readers to buy other Marvel comics, so that readers could become engrossed not just in the individual characters but in their web of relationships across the broader setting.
+DC Comics pioneered this idea with the Justice Society of America, likewise promoting and developing the DC Universe.
+Some readers devoted themselves to just one of these two comic book universes, so that the superhero fan community developed sub-communities of DC devotees and Marvel devotees.

 Marvel Cinematic Universe

 Marvel Studios repeated this business strategy when it produced the Marvel Cinematic Universe (MCU), culminating with the release of The Avengers in 2012.
-Before the MCU, superhero movies were usually isolated productions mostly because of licensing issues, but the shared universe model has led to its continued growing success.
+Before the MCU, superhero movies were usually isolated productions, but the shared universe model has led to its continued growing success.
 In response, Warner Brothers (which owns DC Comics) began to produce its own series of interconnected superhero movies known as the DC Extended Universe (DCEU), culminating with Justice League in 2017.
-Movies tend to have bigger audiences than comic books, so, the general public are more aware that the likes of Wonder Woman and Captain America existed in separate universes owned by different companies.
+Movies tend to have bigger audiences than comic books, so, the general public became more aware that the likes of Wonder Woman and Captain America existed in separate universes owned by different companies.
 The movies raised brand awareness of DC Comics and Marvel Comics.

-As of June 2022, the MCU is the highest-grossing film franchise in history, having collectively grossed over $26 billion in box-office revenue, more than twice that by the second largest franchise, Star Wars.
+As of June 2022, the MCU is the highest-grossing film franchise in history, having collectively grossed over $26 billion in box-office revenue, more than twice that of the second largest franchise, Star Wars.